sombriks/sample-testcontainers/sample-kanban-jvm/README.md

 - Unlike node or go versions, due to how classpath works, the init script for the database must be in test/resources folder.
-- Keep compose database and test container database with similar state can be tricky, but the easiest way to do it is to use the same init script.
+- Keep compose database and test container database with similar state can be tricky, but the easiest way to do it is to use [the same init script][sql].
 - Don't forget to [import][spring-config-import] the spring test configuration into your test via `@Import` annotation otherwise the test will simply search for the database using the regular configuration instead of the TestContainer.